FloatingJava/code-fellows-schedule-app/README.md

     - Built forms for signup & login
 * Initial deployment to heroku
 Day 2:
+* Started CSS
+    - Generalized CSS so it should apply on all pages
+* Built out form on /index
+    - Created thymeleaf logic to render courses in appropriate sections
+    - Created SQL logic to return the course data that's after chosen course
+    - Returned object in AJAX query
+* Corrected route for app.js
+    - Moved app.js to `static` folder
+    - Included `/*.js` in WebSecurityConfig
+* Created additional routes
+    - /generateEdPlan which performs ajax call
+    - /saveEdPlan which currently does nothing
+* Created aboutus page
 Day 3:
 Day 4:
 Day 5: Presentation Day!